THamza/Are-Graphs-Isomorphic/README.md

-# Are-Graphs-Isomorphic
+# Are Graphs Isomorphic

 This program finds if 2 graphs are isomorphic